 I have since purchased a new washer and am fighting my case to get at least $500 - my original front loading washer cost a lot more...
 I also am writing to Countrywide asking them to back up their promotion of Total Protect, and if there is no response from any of these guys - will complain to BBB and also will join any class action suit against Total Protect / Homesure of America Inc.

 BTW I tried calling their membership services today and they sympathetically gave me a fax number to refax my letter to their director - and guess what?
 That number does not exist.
-Also my email to their director has come back as undeliverable - and thet my mail system would try for another 2 days!!!
+Also my email to their director has come back as undeliverable - and that my mail system would try for another 2 days!
 All this reeks of TOTAL FRAUD.
 These guys must be put behind bars for misrepresenting and cheating unsuspecting customers.
+Buyers Beware!

 We're sorry you're having issues with a claim.
 Thank you for letting us know.
 We'll reach out to you directly to discuss your concerns.